dcdhameliya/CodeView/README.md

-It can not only show code snippet，but also replaced all the specified code in the HTML with some CSS & JAVASCRIPT files which is used to highlight code.
+It cannot only show code snippet，but also replaces all the specified code in the HTML with some CSS & JAVASCRIPT files which is used to highlight code.

 ## Download